deep41/WolfJobs/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+# Enhancements Implemented as of now

+**1. Save and Unsave Job** -  Allows applicants to save job listings they are interested in and revisit them later.
+Applicants can also unsave jobs when they are no longer relevant.
+This feature enhances user experience by enabling easier tracking and personalized job management.

+**2. Skill Match Indicator** - Enables employers to specify preferred skills for job postings, allowing applicants to view a match percentage based on their skills.
+This feature improves application relevance and helps both applicants and recruiters identify suitable matches more effectively.

+**3. Filtering System in Jobs List** - A filtering system was added in JobsListView, enabling users to filter job listings by type (all, full-time, part-time).
+This streamlined approach helps applicants locate relevant job types efficiently.
+Filter buttons are visually distinct, with the active filter highlighted, and useMemo is employed to optimize performance by updating the job list only when necessary.

 # Future Improvements✨

 **1. Email Service📧** - On getting selected/rejected to a job, the applicant should be getting an email about it.